maratai/craftery/nonfiction/math.md

 # Knot Theory
 - Colin C. Adams. *The Knot Book: An Elementary Introduction to the Mathematical Theory of Knots*. **Recommended**.
+- A. B. Sossinsky. *Knots, Links and Their Invariants: An Elementary Course in Contemporary Knot Theory*.

 # Pedagogy
 - Mindy Capaldi, ed. *Teaching Mathematics Through Games*.